June Disagrees

 The counter here shows the current donation status.
 By the end of the month EUR 200 will be subtracted to pay the bills.
 If more money has been donated, the rest will be carried forward.
 If donations have stopped below the EUR 200, the missing amount will be carried over.

-Last week the wonderful people who helped with a donation were Emma, Carrie, Sarah, Grace, Olga, Jana, Dino, Lenka and Pawel.
+Last week the wonderful people who helped with a donation were Jeannine and Amy.
 Thanks so much!
-I soooo appreciate if Dublin Event Guide readers are helping.
+I really appreciate if Dublin Event Guide readers are helping.
 It makes a big difference and your donations keep the Dublin Event Guide going week after week.

 Keeping the Dublin Event Guide going is quite low cost at just EUR 200 per month, but I need you to help getting the money together to cover the cost.
 Without that there will be no Dublin Event Guide!